imanghafoori1/laravel-anypass/README.md

 #### Performance hit:

-This package is only a few lines (about 20 lies) of code with no overhead.
+This package is only a few lines (about 20 lines) of code with no almost overhead.
 Take a look at the code!

 ## Config